deciduously/fbp-rs/README.md

 # fbp-rs

-WIP.
-Currently it can take a Factorio blueprint string like the one found at [resource/balancer.txt](http://github.com/deciduously/fbp-rs/blob/master/resource/balancer.txt) and turn it into a Rust datastructure.
-For testing purposes, the json produced from decoding that string can be found at [resource/balancer.json](https://github.com/deciduously/fbp-rs/blob/master/resource/balancer.json), but it's only used to test against the app's version.
+## Dependencies
+* Stable rust 1.26.0+
+## Usage
+This app is organized into a library`fbp-rs` and a binary `fbp-tool`.
+To use it invoke `cargo run --bin fbp-tool` or simply `cargo run`.
+It will use [resource/balancer.txt](https://github.com/deciduously/fbp-rs/blob/master/resource/balancer.txt) if invoked without arguments, or attempt to use the first argument given.
+I've included [resource/balancer.json](https://github.com/deciduously/fbp-rs/blob/master/resource/balancer.json) as a reference for what json this example blueprint decodes to before serializing into a Rust struct.

-Stay tuned for hopefully something useful here.
+Stay tuned for hopefully something useful here, eventually.